OISF/suricata/doc/userguide/configuration/exception-policies.rst

 ''''

 **In IPS mode**, the default behavior for most of the exception policies is to fail close.
-This means droping the flow, or the packet, when the flow action is not supported.
+This means dropping the flow, or the packet, when the flow action is not supported.
 The default policy for the midstream exception will be ignore if midstream flows are accepted.